gth-ai/awesome-cs-tools/README.md

 - [Gemini](https://gemini.google.com/app): Google AI ChatBot.
 - [Moshi](https://us.moshi.chat/?queue_id=talktomoshi): Moshi is an experimental conversational AI.
 Take everything it says with a grain of salt.
 - [Nomic GPT4All](https://www.nomic.ai/gpt4all): Nomic's new LLM desktop app supports thousands of LLMs.

+## Free Alternative App to Perplexity:
+- [Perplexica](https://github.com/ItzCrazyKns/Perplexica): A open-source version of Perplexity : Perplexica is an open-source AI-powered searching tool or an AI-powered search engine that goes deep into the internet to find answers.
+Inspired by Perplexity AI, it's an open-source option that not just searches the web but understands your questions.
+It uses advanced machine learning algorithms like similarity searching and embeddings to refine results and provides clear answers with sources cited.
+- [MindSearch](https://github.com/InternLM/MindSearch): MindSearch is an open-source AI Search Engine Framework with Perplexity.ai Pro performance.
+You can simply deploy it with your own perplexity.ai style search engine with either close-source LLMs (GPT, Claude) or open-source LLMs (InternLM2.5-7b-chat).

 ### Image Generation
 - [FLUX](https://blackforestlabs.ai/#get-flux): offering state-of-the-art performance image generation with top of the line prompt following, visual quality, image detail and output diversity.